Protective Put Options Strategy

 A common mistake is to buy a one-month put for a risk that may not materialize for six months.
 Match the expiration to the catalyst, not to whatever looks cheapest on the screen.

-Step 4: Place the Trade
+Step 4: Buy the Put

-Step 5: Monitor and Manage
+Step 5: Manage the Position

-You have several choices as the position evolves:
+After you buy the put, you have several choices as the position evolves:

 - Let it expire worthless - if the stock holds up, the put expires and you accept the premium as the cost of insurance you ended up not needing.